Tax cut: Types

 Tax cuts are typically cuts in the tax rate.
 However, other tax changes that reduce the amount of tax can be seen as tax cuts.
-These include deductions, credits and exemptions and adjustments.

-By expanding tax brackets, the government increases the amount of income that is subjected to lower tax rates.
+These include deductions, credits, exemptions, and adjustments.
+Additionally, adjusting tax brackets may indirectly reduce the amount of income that is subjected to higher tax rates.

 Effects

-Since a tax cut represents a decrease in the amount of tax a taxpayer is obliged to pay, it results in an increase in disposable income.
+It has been argued that a tax cut generally represents a decrease in the amount of tax a taxpayer is obliged to pay, so that it results in an increase in disposable income.
 This greater income can then be used to purchase additional goods and services that otherwise would not have been possible.